Cochlear implant: Surgical techniques

-Implantation of children and adults can be done safely with few surgical complications and most individuals will undergo outpatient surgery and go home the same day.
+Implantation in children and adults can be done safely with few surgical complications, and most individuals will undergo outpatient surgery and go home the same day.

 Occasionally, the very young, the very old, or patients with a significant number of medical diseases at once may remain for overnight observation in the hospital.
 The procedure can be performed in an ambulatory surgery center in healthy individuals.

 The surgical procedure most often used to implant the device is called mastoidectomy with facial recess approach (MFRA).

 The procedure is usually done under general anesthesia.
 Complications of the procedure are rare, but include mastoiditis, otitis media (acute or with effusion), shifting of the implanted device requiring a second procedure, damage to the facial nerve, damage to the chorda tympani, and wound infections.

 Cochlear implantation surgery is considered a clean procedure with an infection rate of less than 3%.
 Guidelines suggest that routine prophylactic antibiotics are not required.
 However, the potential cost of a postoperative infection is high (including the possibility of implant loss); therefore, a single preoperative intravenous injection of antibiotics is recommended.

 The rate of complications is about 12% for minor complications and 3% for major complications; major complications include infections, facial paralysis, and device failure.

 Although up to 20 new cases of post-CI bacterial meningitis occur annually worldwide, data demonstrates a reducing incidence.
 To avoid the risk of bacterial meningitis, the CDC recommends that adults and children undergoing CI receive age-appropriate vaccines that generate antibodies to Streptococcus pneumoniae.

 The rate of transient facial nerve palsy is estimated to be approximately 1%.
 Device failure requiring reimplantation is estimated to occur 2.5–6% of the time.
-Up to one-third of people experience disequilibrium, vertigo, or vestibular weakness lasting more than one week after the procedure; in people under 70 these symptoms generally resolve over weeks to months, but in people over 70 the problems tend to persist.
+Up to one-third of people experience disequilibrium, vertigo, or vestibular weakness lasting more than one week after the procedure; in people under 70, these symptoms generally resolve over weeks to months, but in people over 70, the problems tend to persist.

-In the past, cochlear implants were only approved for people who were deaf in both ears; as of 2014 a cochlear implant had been used experimentally in some people who had acquired deafness in one ear after they had learned how to speak, and none who were deaf in one ear from birth; clinical studies as of 2014 had been too small to draw generalizations.
+In the past, cochlear implants were only approved for people who were deaf in both ears; as of 2014, a cochlear implant had been used experimentally in some people who had acquired deafness in one ear after they had learned how to speak, and none who were deaf in one ear from birth; clinical studies as of 2014 had been too small to draw generalizations.

 Alternative surgical technique

 Other approaches, such as going through the suprameatal triangle, are used.
-A systematic literature review published in 2016 found that studies comparing the two approaches were generally small, not randomized, and retrospective so were not useful for making generalizations; it is not known which approach is safer or more effective.
+A systematic literature review published in 2016 found that studies comparing the two approaches were generally small, not randomized, and retrospective, so they were not useful for making generalizations; it is not known which approach is safer or more effective.

 Endoscopic cochlear implantation

-With the increased utilization of endoscopic ear surgery as popularized by professor Tarabichi, there have been multiple published reports on the use of endoscopic technique in cochlear implant surgery.
-However, this has been motivated by marketing and there is clear indication of increased morbidity associated with this technique as reported by the pioneer of endoscopic ear surgery.
+With the increased utilization of endoscopic ear surgery as popularized by Muaaz Tarabichi, there have been multiple published reports on the use of endoscopic technique in cochlear implant surgery.
+However, this has been motivated by marketing, and there is clear indication of increased morbidity associated with this technique as reported by Tarabichi.